Speakers and Session Highlights

 Beyond PCF – Data-driven product transformation: Volker Spaeth

 In today's environmentally conscious landscape, reducing carbon footprints is paramount.
-This presentation will explore the innovative approach of data-driven product transformation as a means to not only identify, but also mitigate GHG emissions.
-By examining a specific case study focused on a wax emulsion with a near-zero carbon footprint, we demonstrate how the use of data-driven insights can lead to tangible reductions in environmental impact.
+This presentation explored the innovative approach of data-driven product transformation as a means to not only identify, but also mitigate GHG emissions.
+By examining a specific case study focused on a wax emulsion with a near-zero carbon footprint, we demonstrated how the use of data-driven insights can lead to tangible reductions in environmental impact.
 This example serves as a blueprint for companies seeking to navigate the complexities of sustainability while maintaining profitability.

 Patrik Maeder